alberttheprince/rpemotes-reborn/README.md

 - You may not sell the menu and it's content

 - You may not extract the animations and use them for your own menus.
-They are exclusive to DpEmotes
+They are exclusive to DpEmotes.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------